Process and methods

 For some topics, a quick guide is produced to help practitioners with putting recommendations into practice (for example, in a care home), or to support people using services to understand what to expect, and make decisions about their care.

-If the committee identifies a preference-sensitive decision point in the guideline (see section 9.3), NICE may develop a decision aid.
+If the committee identifies a preference-sensitive decision point in the guideline (see the section on supporting shared decision-making in the chapter on writing the guideline), NICE may develop a decision aid.

 Decision aids supplement or support the discussion between the person and their health or care practitioner about a preference-sensitive decision point, rather than replacing it.
 The person facing the decision can also refer to the aid after their appointment, and discuss it with their family and carers if they wish.
 NICE decision aids are written in non-technical language and include information about: